philiphoy/solr-plugins/README.md

 # Brightsolid solr plugins

 ## Features
-* Due to distributed search requirements the plugin disables idf.
+* Due to distributed search requirements the plugin disables idf and querynorm.
 * The plugin enables query time boosting on the position of a term in text and implements a name search query parser.